MaciejMi/Forest-Group/README.md

 ## Run Locally

-To run Sorter locally, run this command on your git bash:
+To run Forest Group locally, run this command on your git bash:

 Linux and macOS:
 ```bash